microsoft/react-native-adaptivecards/README.md

 ## Compatibility

 As we are using react-native@0.57, at this moment, [react-native-web](https://github.com/necolas/react-native-web) could not support react-native@0.57.
-The web port project in [./tool](./tool) may not run properly.

 ## Getting Started